-- 1. Detection: Repair onsets w{rp}^1 with their context will have significantly lower mean p^f values than non-repair transition trigrams (lower lexical-syntactic probability), and exhibit considerably bigger drops in WML (lower syntactic probability) than other fluent trigrams in the utterance so far, caused by a partial word followed by a fluent one, or other syntactic disfluency. - 2.
-Reparandum start identification Processing the utterance with the reparandum removed appropriately will significantly increase the WML of the utterance so far (similar intuition to the noisy channel approach), more so than other hypotheses for w{rm}^1 given w{rp}^1 . - 3.
-Classification For repeats, the KL divergence from the continuation distribution after the reparandum's first word, i.e. $\theta^f(w \mid w_o^N, w{rm}^1)$, and that of the repair onset and its cleaned context before the reparandum, i.e. $\theta^f(w \mid w_o^N, w{rp}^1)$, will trivially be 0 in repeats and repeat-initiated substitutions, will be greater for other substitutions and higher still for deletes. - 4.
-Partial word repair classification We predict repairs with reparandum-final partial words w{rm}^N with high entropy over possible completions θ^{fluent} (see equation (9)) will be interpreted as deletes rather than substitutions- in deletes the high uncertainty of predicted complete word is interpreted as 'cancelled'.
+- 1. Detection: Repair onsets $w{rp}^1$ with their context will have significantly lower mean $p^f$ values than non-repair transition trigrams (lower lexical-syntactic probability), and exhibit considerably bigger drops in WML (lower syntactic probability) than other fluent trigrams in the utterance so far, caused by a partial word followed by a fluent one, or other syntactic disfluency. - 2.
+Reparandum start identification Processing the utterance with the reparandum removed appropriately will significantly increase the WML of the utterance so far (similar intuition to the noisy channel approach), more so than other hypotheses for $w{rp}^1$ . - 3.
+Classification For repeats, the KL divergence from the continuation distribution after the reparandum's first word, i.e. $\theta^f(w \mid w_o^N, w{rm}^1)$ , and that of the repair onset and its cleaned context before the reparandum, i.e. $\theta^f(w \mid w_o^N, w{rp}^1)$ , will trivially be 0 in repeats and repeat-initiated substitutions, will be greater for other substitutions and higher still for deletes. - 4.
+Partial word repair classification We predict repairs with reparandum-final partial words $w{rm}^N$ with high entropy over possible completions $\theta^{fluent}$ (see equation (9))

+will be interpreted as deletes rather than substitutions- in deletes the high uncertainty of predicted complete word is interpreted as 'cancelled'.

-5. Repair end detection/final classification: In repeats, the continuation distribution at the reparandum-final word w{rm}^{N} (i.e. $\theta^{f}(w)$ $w{rm}^{N-1},w{rm}^{N})$) will be maximally close to that at the repair-final word w{rp}^N (i.e. $\theta^f(w \mid$ $w{rp}^{N-1}, w{rp}^{N})$) with KL divergence 0.
-In substitutions, the same KL divergence will be on average higher than in repeats (though for compound type repairs ending in repeats this could still be 0), and the KL divergence for deletes should be even higher.5 Substitutions as a class may vary significantly within this measure and in the KL divergence in hypothesis (3), however one KL divergence should be sufficiently lower than that of an average delete, and one should be higher than 0 due to them not being verbatim repeats.
+5. Repair end detection/final classification: In repeats, the continuation distribution at the reparandum-final word $w{rm}^N$ (i.e. $\theta^f(w \mid$ $w{rm}^{N-1},w{rm}^{N})$ ) will be maximally close to that at the repair-final word $w{rp}^{N}$ (i.e. $\theta^f(w \mid$ $w{rp}^{N-1}, w{rp}^{N})$ ) with KL divergence 0.
+In substitutions, the same KL divergence will be on average higher than in repeats (though for compound type repairs ending in repeats this could still be 0), and the KL divergence for deletes should be even higher.
+Substitutions as a class may vary significantly within this measure and in the KL divergence in hypothesis (3), however one KL divergence should be sufficiently lower than that of an average delete, and one should be higher than 0 due to them not being verbatim repeats.

-Experiments At the time of writing we have investigated hypothesis (1) using the standard division for the Switchboard disfluency detection task for training and held-out data (Charniak and Johnson, 2001, inter alia),6 and for now omitting partial words as per the normal task.
-After training our model on cleaned utterances (reparandum and edit-terms excised) of the standard Switchboard training data (100K utterances, 650K words), when run over the same training corpus with disfluencies included it assigns a mean WML of -0.432 (std.=0.262) to non-repair onset trigrams and -1.434 (std.=0.388) to repair onsets.
-Encouragingly, when testing on unseen data, the standard Switchboard held-out data (PTB III sw4[5-9], 6.4K utterances, 49K words), there is still a significant difference: fluent trigrams had a lower mean, -0.736 (sd=0.359) while repair onsets were similar to their training average at -1.457 (std.=0.359)-see Figure 1.
-We suspect the data sparsity in the training data may have caused this shift, so we would expect to see the effect maintain a healthy gap in testing with larger language models.
+Experiments At the time of writing we have investigated hypothesis (1) using the standard division for the Switchboard disfluency detection task for training and held-out data (Charniak and Johnson, 2001, inter alia), and for now omitting partial words as per the normal task.
+After training on a cleaned model (reparandum and edit-terms excised) from the standard Switchboard training data (100K utterances, 650K words), which when run over the same training corpus with disfluencies included the model assigns a mean WML of -0.432 (std.=0.262) to non-repair onset trigrams and -1.434 (std.=0.388) to repair onsets.
+Encouragingly on unseen data, the standard held-out data (PTB III sw4[5-9]\, 6.4K utterances, 49K words.) there is still a significant difference: fluent trigrams had a lower mean, -0.736 (sd=0.359) while repair onsets were similar to their training average at -1.457 (std.=0.359)- see Figure 1.
+We suspect the sparsity of clean data may have caused this shift, so we would expect to see the effect maintain a healthy gap in testing with a larger language models.